Review: Five Shaolin Masters (1974)

 Starring David Chaing, Ti Lung, Alexander Fu Sheng, Wang Lung, Gordon Liu, Liang Chia-Jen (Beardy), Meng Fei, Chi Kuan-Chun, Fung Hark On, Chiang Tao, Tsai Hung

-Fight Choreography by Lar Kar Leung and Lar Kar Wing
+Fight Choreography by Lau Kar Leung and Lar Kar Wing

 Directed by Chang Cheh